-- Lessee shall expand into 2190 Parkway Lake Drive, Suite A, the "Expansion Area" consisting of approximately 9,600 gross leasable square feet. - 2.
-This Agreement shall commence on April 1, 1998. - 3.
-Monthly rent for the Expansion Area shall commence April 1, 1998 and is \$4,4000.00 per month, adjusting in the month of April of each year as described in Paragraph Two (2) of the First Amendment To Lease Agreement dated January 10, 1995. - The Lease shall expire on March 31, 2001. - Lessor shall provide a Tenant Improvement allowance of \$2.00 per square foot.
-Any costs which exceed this allowance will be the responsibility of the Lessee. - 6.
+- Lessee shall expand into 2192 Parkway Lake Drive, Suits A, the "Expansion Area" consisting of approximately 3,210 gross leasable square feet, which except for the rent specified in Paragraph Three (3), will constitute part of the "Premises" under the Lease. - 2.
+This agreement shall commence on July 15, 1998.
+The Lease shall expire on June 30, 2003. - 3.
+Monthly rent for the Expansion Area shall commence July 15, 1998 and will be prorated for July.
+The July rent shall be \$1,100.20.
+Normal monthly rent occurring thereafter shall be \$2,006.25, adjusting in the month of April of each year as described in Paragraph Two (2) of the First Amendment to Lease Agreement dated January 10, 1995. - 4.
+Lessee agrees to take possession of the Expansion Area in its "as is" condition.
+Lessor shall inspect and if necessary, service the HVAC systems to insure that it is in good working condition. - Lessee's Base Year for Real Estate Taxes and Common Area Maintenance costs, as described in Item 12 of the Lease Dated January 17, 1992, shall be 1998. - 6.
+Upon execution, Lessee shall deposit with the Lessor \$5,900.00, to be applied to the existing security deposit. - 7.
+If Lessee elects to exercise its Right of First offer on Suits 2190-H containing 1,700 sq. ft. by June 30, 1999 and Lessee and Lessor agree to terms and conditions to Lease, the lease expiration of June 30, 2003 shall remain unchanged. - 8.
 All other terms, covenants and conditions of the Lease shall remain unchanged except as herein expressly changed and amended.
 In the event the terms, covenants and condition of this Agreement differ from, or at variance with, the terms of the Lease, the terms of this Agreement shall prevail and take precedent.